Originally posted May 2019; updated November 2020

 This Ketchum video was posted to the CLIO website and removed after we called attention to it.

-Why any company would put FleishmanHillard or Ketchum in front of efforts to inspire trust is difficult to understand, given their histories of documented deceptions.
+Why any company would put FleishmanHillard or Ketchum, both owned by the PR conglomerate Omnicom, in front of efforts to inspire trust is difficult to understand.
+Both companies have long histories of documented deception.
 For example:

 Both firms have at times worked on both sides of an issue.
 FleishmanHillard has been hired for anti-smoking campaigns.
 In 2017, Ketchum launched a spin-off firm called Cultivate to cash in on the growing organic food market, even though Ketchum’s GMO Answers has disparaged organic food, claiming that consumers pay a “hefty premium” for food that is no better than conventionally-grown food.

 - Black Ops, Green Groups,Why did a private security firm spy on Greenpeace and other environmental outfits?, by James Ridgeway, Mother Jones (4.11.2008)

 - From Russia With PR:Commentaries written by seemingly independent professionals were placed on behalf of the Russian government by its PR firm, Ketchum, by Justin Elliot, ProPublica (9.12.13)

 FTI Consulting, the “crisis management” PR firm that works with Bayerand whose employee was caught impersonating a journalist at the recent Roundup cancer trial in San Francisco, shares several similarities with FleishmanHillard and Ketchum, including its use of covert tactics, lack of transparency and history of working with the tobacco industry.

 The firm is known as a key player in ExxonMobil’s efforts to evade responsibility for climate change.
 As Elana Schor and Andrew Restuccia reported in Politico in 2016: